This is a real estate copywriting guide.

 It doesn’t matter how many years of experience you have as a realtor if it isn’t communicated well through your realtor bio.

-Be clear with your online real state profile what you offer.
+Be clear with your online real estate profile about what you offer.

 You want to show the benefits of working with you, not just listing out features that may or may not apply to everyone.